adnane-ka/mini-mvc/README.md

 # MINI MVC

-This project was designed to provide a lightweight PHP applications based on the MVC design pattern.
-Inspired by Laravel to streamline development & provide easy use.
+This project was designed to build lightweight PHP applications based on the MVC design pattern.
+It was inspired by Laravel to streamline development & provide easy use.

 For a better saying, it's the lumen version for the lumen micro-framework.